bdelespierre/jquery-quickfilter/README.md

 * [string] handle: The jQuery selector of the handle input
 * [callback] callback: The callback to call once filtering is done
+* [boolean] caseSensitive: The filtering become case sensitive or not